IIT Madras Recruitment 2024- Junior Research Fellow Vacancy, Job Opening

 Application Fees: N/A

-Educational Qualification: To apply for the post of Junior Research Fellow at Indian Institute of Technology Madras, the candidate should have completed Graduation, Post Graduation from any of the recognized boards or Universities.
+To apply for the post of Junior Research Fellow at Indian Institute of Technology Madras, the candidate should have completed completed Graduation in Metallurgy/ Materials Science/ Energy Engineering/ Chemical Engineering, Post Graduation Degree in Metallurgy/ Materials Science/ Energy Engineering/ Chemical Engineering/ Physics/ Chemistry from any of the recognized boards or Universities.

 Disclaimer: Provided by the Indian Institute of Technology Madras